lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/“LOST RACES OF SCIENCE FICTION” (1980).md

   - reading-notes
   - race
 ---
+# class notes

+Henry relate to the fact people don’t like to be confronted.

+All the minorities are kind of representation of minority, they are abnormal, and abnormal are treated in ways like:

+1.
+# reading summary
 ## why not write minority characters

 “Blacks, Asians, Hispanics, Amerindians, minority characters in general have been noticeably absent from most science fiction.
 Why”